Endo offers to buy Auxilium Pharma for about $2.2 billion

-Specialty healthcare company Endo International Plc (ENDP.O) ENL.TO offered to buy Auxilium Pharmaceuticals Inc AUXL.O for about $2.2 billion in cash and stock to expand its men's healthcare products business.
+Specialty healthcare company Endo International Plc offered to buy Auxilium Pharmaceuticals Inc for about $2.2 billion (1.3 billion pounds) in cash and stock to expand its men's healthcare products business.

 Auxilium, which said in June it would buy Canadian eye drug maker QLT Inc in an all-stock deal to move its headquarters to lower-tax British Columbia, was not immediately available for comment.